Measuring sustainability. Part II: constructing a sustainability index

-A sustainability index can be a great help in guiding decisions, and should evolve over time.
-An index creates a common platform that will help to promote consistent sustainability decision-making across team, divisions and entire organisations.
+A sustainability index can be a great help in guiding decisions and should evolve over time.
+An index creates a common platform that will help to promote consistent sustainability decision-making across teams, divisions and entire organizations.
 In part III, we will discuss how a sustainability index can be applied and used to help improve decision-making.

 Cash worked for PRé as a Senior Sustainability Consultant from 2012 to 2017.
 His areas of expertise included sustainable return on investment, sustainable supply chain collaboration, and sustainability performance.
 For PRé, he lead the development of tailored sustainability software tools for the Sustainable Apparel Coalition, among many other projects in sustainable development and sustainability integration.